 - A patient praises: “My skin rash is gone.
 Dr. [name]’s advice and treatment worked!”

 - Do not address the specific issue.
 Instead respond like this: “Thank you for your kind words.
 Our practice strives to perform at the highest standards of our policy to provide quality medical services.”

 - It might sound lame compared to a restaurant or hotel owner’s response, but it’s better than getting sued.

 - A patient writes about a terrible experience: “Your recommendation didn’t work.
 My back pain is worse now.”

 - Contain the incident and provide a clear next step: “We’re sorry to hear about the pain you’re experiencing and we’d love to help.
 It is our policy to protect patient information and discuss important matters offline.
 Please call us at [888-888-8888] so that we can help right away.”

 - Review sites are not the place to defend oneself.
 The best and safest action is to take the conversation offline.

 If you take one lesson away from this article it’s this: HIPAA compliant businesses should respond to reviews if they want to succeed in today’s digital and smart-patient world.
 Remember these recommendations as you write your responses and your customers will be both pleased and protected.

 Did you enjoy “How to manage online reviews and stay HIPAA compliant”?
-Get a free demo and we'll show you how Womply can help you make more money and save time every day.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.